 9. You can also link a website URL to the pano label.
 To add a website URL, click on the “link” button on the pano list you have added then enter a website URL there.

-10. Pano label also features a drone mode, if you set a pano as drone then the label and menu overlay will not activate on Gothru VR Apps.
+10. Pano label also features a drone mode, if you set a pano as drone then the label, logo, and menu overlay will not activate for the selected panorama on Gothru VR Apps.

 Step 2: Change the Design